pnp/powershell/documentation/Move-PnpRecycleBinItem.md

 Move-PnPRecycleBinItem -Identity 26ffff29-b526-4451-9b6f-7f0e56ba7125
 ```

-Moves the item with the provided ID in the first stage recycle bin of the current site collection to the second stage recycle bin without asking for confirmation first
+Moves the item with the provided ID in the first stage recycle bin of the current site collection to the second stage recycle bin

 ### EXAMPLE 3
 ```powershell